 What is Poaching?

-Likely you've heard of poaching before, and maybe you've even poached meat, like chicken or fish.
+Likely, you've heard of poaching before, and maybe you've even poached meat, like chicken or fish.
 But you may be wondering, what exactly IS poaching?
 And what's the difference between poaching and simmering?

-I like to poach my fish for this recipe at the other end of the range, closer to a simmer, around 190°F to 200°F. The liquid has small bubbles all, with a few small bubbles coming up to the surface and popping.
-There should not be large bubbles at all, but the broth will be nice and steamy.
-I find this temperature cooks the fish relatively quickly without overcooking it.
+I like to poach my fish for this recipe at the other end of the range, closer to a simmer, around 190°F to 200°F. The liquid has small bubbles, with a few tiny bubbles coming up to the surface and popping.

 Ingredient Notes

 - Fennel seeds: Fennel seeds add a savory sweetness to the broth.
 If you don't have fennel seeds, you can use fresh fennel.
+You can also omit this if you're not a fan!

-How to Make Tomato Poached Fish
+How to Make This Recipe

-Step 3 - Add the tomato paste - Cook down the tomato paste until it transforms from bright red to brick red, and the oil begins to separate.
+Step 2 - Cook down the tomato paste until it transforms from bright red to brick red and the oil begins to separate.
 This can take a few minutes, so don't rush this!
 It's important the tomato paste cooks properly so that it has a robust, caramelized flavor instead of a bracing acidic taste.

-Step 4 - Reduce the wine and orange juice - Add the wine and orange juice and deglaze the pan.
-Scrape up any bits at the bottom with a wooden spoon.
-Let that reduce.
+Step 3 - Add the wine and orange juice and deglaze the pan.
+Scrape up any bits at the bottom with a wooden spoon, and let that reduce.
+Add the fish sauce (if using) and water and bring to a boil over medium-high heat.

-By tastes good, I mean it should be well-salted, tangy (but not too acidic), and aromatic.
+TIP: By tastes good, I mean it should be well-seasoned, tangy (but not too acidic), and aromatic.
 If it tastes a bit diluted or too acidic, continue simmering.
 Make sure to season it nicely with salt and pepper, because you want the fish to cook in a very flavorful broth.
-Stir in the butter.

 Make it a Meal